If you are flying soon, welcome back to Tucson International Airport (TUS)!

 Tucson Airport Authority team members and our partners have been diligently working to help ensure your travel experience through Tucson International Airport (TUS) is as safe as possible.
 Our custodial crews take pride that their outstanding work in the terminal has long been recognized by passengers in our annual customer service surveys.
 The TAA is not wavering from those high standards and, in fact, has taken added measures.

-The following are some of the TUS Cares measures and precautions:
+The following are some of the TUS Cares measures and precautions that have been taken:

 Transparent acrylic shields have been installed at airline check-in, gate podium and baggage claim counters as well as points of transactions counters for rental cars and shops and restaurants.

-New signage and markers for safe physical distancing have been installed in queues for airline counters and security checkpoints, gate waiting areas, around baggage claim carousels and in the rental car center.
+Signage and markers to indicate safe physical distancing have been installed in queues for airline counters and security checkpoints, gate waiting areas, around baggage claim carousels and in the rental car center.